 This is a particularly polarizing pick, as he was anything but consistent throughout the eighties, but come on.
 It’s Wes Craven.
 With Deadly Blessing in 1981, Swamp Thing in ‘82, The Hills Have Eyes Part II in ‘84, A Nightmare on Elm Street in ‘84, Deadly Friend in ‘86, The Serpent and the Rainbow in ‘88, and Shocker in ’89, this guy was putting out horror movies for the majority of the decade.

-That said, the famed director clearly went with quantity over quality.
-Aside from Elm Street, the only quality Craven films in the eighties were Swamp Thing and Serpent and the Rainbow.
-And while both achieved cult film status, that isn’t enough to make the top three when his other movies—particularly The Hills Have Eyes Part II with 0% on Rotten Tomatoes—received astoundingly negative reviews.
+That said, Craven clearly went with quantity over quality—aside from Elm Street, the only decent films off that list were Swamp Thing and Serpent and the Rainbow.
+And while both achieved cult film status, that isn’t enough to make a top three spot when his other movies—particularly The Hills Have Eyes Part II with 0% on Rotten Tomatoes—were, just, absolutely abysmal.

 3. Sam Raimi

 With both films sitting at hot approval ratings of 95 percent on Rotten Tomatoes, The Evil Dead in 1981 and Evil Dead II in ’87 are two of the most popular horror films of all time—not just of the eighties.
-Thanks to Raimi’s witty screenplay and Bruce Campbell’s charismatic performances as Ash Williams, The Evil Dead franchise is also perhaps the very pinnacle of cult films as we know them.
+Thanks to Raimi’s witty screenplay and Bruce Campbell’s charismatic performance, The Evil Dead franchise is also perhaps the very pinnacle of cult films as we know them.

 Raimi also directed a film called Crimewave in 1985 that failed both critically and commercially.
-A horror movie directed by Sam Raimi and co-written by him and the Coen Brothers sounds like a surefire hit, but it’s understandably been thrown by the wayside of Raimi’s illustrious filmography.
+A horror movie directed by Sam Raimi, co-written by him and the Coen Brothers… sounds like a surefire hit, but it’s understandably been thrown by the wayside of Raimi’s illustrious filmography.
 Although, it did add another notch to his eighties horror belt that ultimately landed him at our number three spot.

 2. David Cronenberg